-This problem occurs because of the desktop heap limitation in Windows Vista or in Windows 7.
+This problem occurs because of the desktop heap limitation.
 If you close some windows, and then you try to open other windows, these windows may open.
 However, this method does not affect the desktop heap limitation.

 Fix it for me

 To fix this problem automatically in Vista and Windows 7, click the Fix it